KristinHenry/vis.social/README.md

 ## Moderators

 ### What's involved in being a moderator?

+* Pace yourself!
+It's easy to get overwhelmed and burn out.
+It's easy to get lost down fascinating rabbit holes, loose track of time, and burn out.
+If you need to, give yourself time limits.

 * Boost insteresting posts from our community, and beyond -- images should have alt-text

 * Process reports for our community.